 Secondhand smoke is a combination of smoke exhaled from a smoker and the smoke from a burning tip of a cigarette, cigar, or pipe.
 It is made up hundreds of hazardous chemicals.
 These chemicals irritate the lining of the lungs, cause damage to tissue, and alter lung functions.

 Secondhand smoke is harmful for everybody, but is more destructive on the developing lungs and body of a baby.
 Also, babies inhale more smoke because they breathe at faster rates than adults.
-As adults we are able to move away if the air is irritating.
-Babies of course are not able to move away from smoky areas on their own.
+As adults, we are able to move away if the air is irritating.
+Babies of course, are not able to move away from smoky areas on their own.

 Even small amounts of secondhand smoke can hamper breathing by affecting different parts of your baby’s lungs:

-For babies that already have lung problems, these effects can be even more dramatic.
+For babies who already have lung problems, these effects can be even more dramatic.
 This can include babies recovering from previous infections or premature babies with underdeveloped lungs.
 Secondhand smoke has also been linked to sudden infant death syndrome (SIDS) and a higher chance of ear infections.